jasonxu90/jasonxu90.github.io/index.md

 I grew up in Tucson, where I received a BS in Mathematics from the University of Arizona in 2012.
 There I was mentored by [Kevin Lin](http://math.arizona.edu/~klin/index.php) and [William Vélez](http://math.arizona.edu/~velez/), supported by the [Flinn Foundation Scholarship](https://www.flinn.org/flinn-scholars/).

 Upcoming:
-I am area chairing for [https://icml.cc/Conferences/2022/Dates](ICML), [https://iclr.cc/Conferences/2022/Dates](ICLR), and [http://aistats.org/aistats2022/](AIStat 2022).
-I'll be a Plenary Speaker at the [https://sites.google.com/view/wsdl2022/home](ISI Winter School on Machine Learning)
+I am area chairing for [ICML](https://icml.cc/Conferences/2022/Dates), [ICLR](https://iclr.cc/Conferences/2022/Dates), and [AIStat](http://aistats.org/aistats2022/).
+I'll be a Plenary Speaker at the [ISI Winter School on Machine Learning](https://sites.google.com/view/wsdl2022/home)

 &nbsp;